aicer/flume-jambalaya/README.md

 The date interceptor is used for parsing dates from fields and using that date or timestamp as the timestamp for the Flume event.

+The parsed date can then be injected into the 'timestamp' header for the Flume Event.

 The type for this interceptor is the FQCN of the Builder